Cloud4Wi-Create/my-apps-tutorial/README.md

 }
 ```

-With this, you can take the `tenantId` and store configurations based on that,
+With this, you can take the Company ID: `tenantId` and store configurations based on that,
-or the `wifiareaId` if you are allowing the Venue owners to configure the app
+or the Venue ID: `wifiareaId` if you are allowing the Venue owners to configure the app
 by themselves.

 So, going along with what we talked about in the beginning, let's create a form that has two inputs: